Vladimir Iliev

-Vladimir Iliev (Владимир Илиев; born 17 March 1987) is a Bulgarian biathlete.
+Vladimir Iliev Iliev (Владимир Илиев Илиев; born 17 March 1987) is a Bulgarian biathlete.

 Career

 He competed in the 2010 Winter Olympics for Bulgaria.
 His best performance was 16th, as part of the Bulgarian relay team.
 His best individual performance was 79th, in the individual and 83rd in the sprint.

 Iliev participated and competed in the 2014 Winter Olympics.
 His best performance was 15th, as part of the Bulgarian relay team.
 His best individual performance was 38th, in the individual and 59rd in the sprint and 54th in the pursuit.

 He competed at the 2018 Winter Olympics and finished 54th in the sprint, 46th in the pursuit, 19th in the individual and was part of the lapped relay.

 As of February 2018, his best performance at the Biathlon World Championships, is 6th in the pursuit in 2015, his best Biathlon World Cup finish is 5th, in the sprint at Nové Město na Moravě in 2016/17, while his best overall finish in the Biathlon World Cup is 25th, in 2014/15.

 On 13 March 2019, Iliev won silver in the 20km individual at the 2019 Biathlon World Championships in Östersund, Sweden – Bulgaria's best ever individual result in men's biathlon.